-***PLEASE NOTE email address for public records requests: email@example.com.***
+***PLEASE NOTE*** The email address for public records is email@example.com.***

 The Martin County School District recognizes its responsibility to maintain public records and to make such documents, created in the normal course of business, available for inspection and reproduction.

 Requests for Martin County School District public records should be directed to the MCSD Staff Attorney at 500 East Ocean Boulevard, Stuart, Florida 34994, (772) 219-1200, ext.
 30293, firstname.lastname@example.org.